 Pro Tip From HIGH5

-Utilize the insights from your HIGH5 test results to engage in targeted academic activities.
+Moreover, you can utilize the insights from your HIGH5 test results to engage in targeted academic activities.
 For example, if your results highlight ‘Critical Thinking’ as a strength, participate in debate clubs or critical writing workshops to further hone this skill.

 Ask and collect feedback from others

 You can also consider obtaining feedback from lecturers, parents, or close friends.
 Sometimes, they may know your strengths and talents more than you do.
-They can give you valuable feedback on areas that you may not have been aware of before this.
+They can give you valuable feedback on areas that you may not have noticed.
+Alternatively, you can also recruit their help to go through your list of strengths to verify your self-identified strengths.

-Evaluate your decision-making process
+Evaluate your decisions

+Taking time to analyze how you make decisions can help you identify your strengths and weaknesses.
+Some people make decisions based on reasoning, while others make decisions based on emotion or personal feelings.
 Consider the last expensive purchase or difficult decision you had to make.
 Did you make the decisions based on your reasoning or emotion?
 Understanding your preferred style can help you better understand your natural decision-making inclinations and let you make the most of them.

 Assess your organizational style

+Other than your decision-making process, your organizational style can also reveal more about your strengths.
+You may be someone who prefers a structured way of doing things or flexibility where you go with the flow.
 If you are someone who gets stressed when there’s no plan, then organizational skills could be one of your strengths.
 But, if having a structured plan makes you stressed, then flexibility could be one of your strengths.
 You might be more adaptable to change and are willing to go with the flow.

 Tips for managing academic strengths

 Recognizing your strengths through assessments like the HIGH5 test is vital for enhancing your academic performance.
 Accurately identifying these strengths allows you to strategically leverage them, increasing your effectiveness and success in academic pursuits.
-You may need to put in extra time and effort to sort and identify your genuine strengths.
+The advantages of identifying your strengths will be well worth the time and effort you invested.
+Moreover, students should consider activities outside of school that help them grow intellectually while developing their strengths.

 Pro Tip From HIGH5